DanielBarie/ProxmoxSetup/README.md

 - check if all these new rules were accepted:
   `iptables --table nat --list`

+ - delete a rule (by line number):
+  - `iptables --table nat -L --line-numbers` to see the rules and line numbers
+  - `iptables -t nat -D PREROUTING <line number>`

 ## ZFS Setup
 - Needs to be done manually (since we didn't run the "normal" installation).
 - Create ZFS pools for SSDs and HDDs